aninchat/learning-labs/interop/cisco-juniper-evpn-hybrid-mode/README.md

 > [!IMPORTANT]
 > I try to keep these labs as low-effort for the consumer as possible.
 However, unlike vJunos from Juniper, N9Kv requires a login on cisco.com to download and use.
 For that reason, I am choosing not to host the docker container directly and you will need to build the container using the `vrnetlab` project to use this lab.
 Instructions on how to build it is demonstrated below.

+> [!Note]
+> EVPN Hybrid mode does not work for endpoints behind ethernet segments.
+As of 10.6.1(F), this is confirmed by Cisco engineering as not supported and day-1 behavior.

 The topology is shown below.
 The username/password for N9kv nodes is `admin/admin` and the username/password for the servers is `user/multit00l`.

 ![cisco-juniper-evpn-hybrid-mode](/static/images/cisco-juniper-evpn-hybrid-mode.png)

 # Building the N9Kv docker container